integrations/microsoft-teams/Readme.md

 `@github unsubscribe org/repo workflows`

 #### Updates to the app permissions
-To receive the above notifications you need to grant access for Actions events for Microsoft Teams in your GitHub organization.
+To subscribe and receive the notifications for actions workflow run updates you need to grant access for Actions events for Microsoft Teams in your GitHub organization.
 You will be prompted to do so as you try to enable `workflows` feature for your organization the first time.

 ### Deployment notifications
 We support a separate notifications for your deployments.
 These deployments can happen from Actions or from external sources using [Deployments api](https://docs.github.com/en/rest/deployments/deployments?apiVersion=2022-11-28#about-the-deployments-api).

-Deployment status notifications for your environments.
-And the notification shows workflow information if the environment is deployed from GitHub Action workflow.
 <p align="left"><img width="500" alt="Deployment status" src="images/TeamsDeploymentStatus.png"></p>

 You can enable/disable this feature by running: